Risk-based assessment, remediation and management of PFAS site contamination

 PFOS and PFOA belong to a large group of compounds called per- and poly-fluoroalkyl substances (PFAS).
 PFAS are highly persistent, bioaccumulative and potentially toxic to humans and the environment.
 These two chemicals have been used historically to improve the ability of firefighting foam to smother fire.
 In such ‘aqueous film-forming foams’, or AFFFs, these chemicals have been used on fires at many thousands of emergency and training sites worldwide over the past half-century.
 They are also widely used to treat fabrics and leather, and in paper products, non-stick cookware, food packing and insecticides.

-Complementing the practitioner guide and also available for download is Technical Report 42 – A human health review for PFOS and PFOA, which provides an overview of the international studies used in considering tolerable daily intake (TDI) values.
-It also recommends background intake levels for PFOS and PFOA in Australia, which may be useful when assessing multiple exposure pathways
+Complementing the practitioner guide and also available for download is crcCARE Technical Report 42: A human health review of PFOS and PFOA, which provides an overview of the international studies used in considering tolerable daily intake (TDI) values.
+It also recommends background intake levels for PFOS and PFOA in Australia, which may be useful when assessing multiple exposure pathways.

 PFOS/PFOA proficiency testing study